- Stanley Kubrick

 - Release Date

 Stanley Kubrick’s 2001: A Space Odyssey does not require audiences to follow a story realized with dramatic character arcs and a traditional narrative structure, but rather it compels an elusive sensory and cognitive experience to inspire contemplation of its meaning.
-The film resonates with wonder, unparalleled before or since its release in 1968, as opposed to a preoccupation with entertainment value or turns of plot.
+The film resonates with wonder, unparalleled before or since its release in 1968, as opposed to a preoccupation with entertainment value or turns of the plot.
 Like a fine piece of music, the motion picture’s chords and harmony must be felt in all their intangibility to be appreciated.
-By reducing the importance of story, Kubrick forces concentration on the purely aesthetic elements and their integration with the existential, evolutionary and revolutionary journey detailed in the film.
-How appropriate that a majority of film’s events unfold in the uncertainty of space, because in this abstract and elusive realm of the unknown, Kubrick can involve the viewer and achieve understanding through feeling, and therein avoid the schematics of traditional storytelling.
+By reducing the importance of the story, Kubrick forces concentration on the purely aesthetic elements and their integration with the existential, evolutionary, and revolutionary journey detailed in the film.
+How appropriate that a majority of film’s events unfold in the uncertainty of space because in this abstract and elusive realm of the unknown, Kubrick can involve the viewer and achieve understanding through feeling, and therein avoid the schematics of traditional storytelling.